w2vy/FluxVault/README.md

 # TODO

 - Write code to periodically poll FluxOs for a list of nodes and see if aany need config
-- Add checksum of file, if it exists, so vault can send updated files
 - Explore a Windows GUI solution, right now it is command line only (Only tested on Ubuntu)